raspberrypilearning/dojo-mentoring/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

 At a Dojo you will see a mix of different styles of mentoring depending on the situation.
-Being comfortable as a mentor and being able to use mentoring styles is importance.
+Being able to use different mentoring styles is important.

 --- collapse ---